alialkhatib/alialkhatib.github.io/_drafts/2015-8-7-seattle-tips.md

 The following is advice that I suspect is only useful for MS interns (and even then, maybe only MSR folks), but hopefully I'm wrong.

 ## How to commute to work
+Getting to and from work can have a dramatic effect on your quality of life.
+If it's stressful and time-consuming to get to and from work, that's going to cap your day at both ends with a miserable experience, which will just weigh down good days and make bad days worse.
+So try to assess yourself and figure out what you want; plan significantly around your wants.
+In *general*, plan around the things that matter to you and will affect you significantly.
+Just like the bed you sleep in 8 hours a night is important, so too is the method you use to get to work.

 ### Is a car worth it?
+Simple question, more or less simple answer: It's (probably) worth it if you live in Redmond or Kirkland because you can drive across the bridge (you know, to get to Seattle) whenever you want.
+I'm not even 100% sure that this is a sufficient cause, however, for 3 reasons:

+- you're exceedingly likely to know someone who opted for a car, and if you two are going to the same place you'll carpool anyway
+- you'll have an ORCA card that gives you unlimited free use of the public transit system (so, you know, use it)
+- you can always call an Uber or Lyft if you really need a ride somewhere

+Now, if you're living in Seattle, I have no idea where one would even confidently park a car what with parking regulations and whatnot.
+More importantly, you're in an even better position to take advantage of the bus system and ubiquitous ride-sharing services living in Seattle.
+So no, don't get a car if you're living in Seattle.

+Oh hey look at that, that's way more than $200 saved.

 ### Connectors
+Microsoft has these Connector shuttles.
+They're *fine*, but that's it.
+There's free WiFi, but I've found that you can reliably expect to get Internet speeds on par with in-flight WiFi on a trans-oceanic flight.
+Except on this shuttle you can just use your phone's cellular service, which is faster and doesn't inexplicably cause substantial battery use.

+There's a reservation system that allows you to guarantee yourself a seat, but it's probably worse than useless: in the dozen or so times that I've looked, I've never seen an open spot on the buses I wished to use.
+This flies in the face of all the conversations I've had with Full Time Employees (FTEs) who claim that they don't use the registration system.
+So I've figured that I'll go and try to get on anyway, and about 95% of the time I successfully do.
+The other 5% of the time I get thrown

 ### Public buses

 ## Prime card uses

+## Food

+## "Insider" stuff